![]() |

 While in New York in the early 1960s Thompson’s work was purchased by The Museum of Modern Art and the Brooklyn Museum.
 Thompson, however, spent most of the 1960s and 70s in self-imposed exile in Germany (predominantly Düren and Konzendorf, near Cologne) due to the racial and gender discrimination she faced in the United States.
 During this time, Thompson taught, traveled and exhibited widely in Europe, while producing prolific and mature bodies of work in printmaking, painting and sculpture.

-Thompson’s work can be found in the public collections of the American Federation of Arts, NY; the Birmingham Museum of Art; the Brooklyn Museum, NY; the Coca-Cola Company, Atlanta, GA; the Cummer Museum, Jacksonville, FL; the Georgia Museum of Art, Athens; The Museum of Modern Art, NY; the National Museum of Women in the Arts, D.C.; the Smithsonian Institute, Washington, D.C.; the Virginia Museum of Fine Arts, Richmond; and in Germany at the Leopold Hoesch Museum, Düren, and the Hamburg Museum, among others.
-Her work can be found in numerous private collections in Europe and the U.S., including the prestigious African American art collections of Larry and Brenda Thompson, the Johnson Collection, and the Mott-Warsh Collection. ![]() Thompson was the recipient of numerous solo exhibitions in the U.S. at such venues as the Goethe-Institut, Atlanta, GA; Howard University, Washington, D.C.; Harvard University, Cambridge, MA; Agnes Scott College, Atlanta, GA; Auburn University, Auburn, AL; Museum of Contemporary Art Jacksonville, Jacksonville, FL; and Brenau College, Gainesville, GA, as well as the Leopold Hoesch Museum, Düren and Hochschule für Kunst and Design in Halle, Germany.
-Her work has been included in numerous group exhibitions at prestigious venues such as National Museum of Women in the Arts in Washington, D.C. and The Studio Museum in Harlem, New York, and, was featured in the early 1980s traveling exhibition Forever Free: Art by African-American Women 1862-1980.
+Thompson’s work can be found in the public collections of the Birmingham Museum of Art; the Brooklyn Museum, NY; the Coca-Cola Company, Atlanta, GA; the Cummer Museum, Jacksonville, FL; the Georgia Museum of Art, Athens; Glenstone Museum, Potomac, MD; Harvard Art Museums, Cambridge, MA; the Museum of Fine Arts, Houston, TX; The Museum of Modern Art, NY; the National Museum of African American History and Culture, Washington, D.C.; the National Museum of Women in the Arts, D.C.; the Smithsonian Institute, Washington, D.C.; Solomon R. Guggenheim Museum, New York, NY and Abu Dhabi; the Virginia Museum of Fine Arts, Richmond; and in Germany at the Leopold Hoesch Museum, Düren, and the Hamburg Museum, among others.
+Her work can be found in numerous private collections in Europe and the U.S., including the prestigious African American art collections of Larry and Brenda Thompson, the Johnson Collection, and the Mott-Warsh Collection.

 Her work has been written about in numerous catalog publications as well as Essence Magazine, The New York Times, The Washington Post, Art Papers and ARTnews, to name a few.